The Sum of All Fears (film): Development

 In 1991, Paramount Pictures negotiated with Tom Clancy for the rights to adapt The Sum of All Fears, but the talks stalled after he became reluctant to concede film rights to further works due to his dissatisfaction with the adaptation of Patriot Games.
 Clancy ultimately agreed after he reached a large cash settlement with the studio president Brandon Tartikoff.
 However, producer Mace Neufeld was not enthusiastic to adapt the book after the release of Clear and Present Danger in 1994 due to its similarities with the story of Black Sunday and concerns over depicting controversial subjects such as terrorism and the Israeli–Palestinian conflict.
 A year was spent developing Tom Clancy's The Cardinal of the Kremlin before the material was deemed too difficult to adapt.
-An adaptation of Debt of Honor or a new screenplay unrelated to any of Clancy's books was also considered.
+An adaptation of Debt of Honor or a new screenplay unrelated to any of Clancy's books were also considered.